TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 # jsdom 25

-* May as well do this one next, while I'm looking at unit tests
-* Marked as major release but breaking changes only when using non-default options that I don't use
+May as well do this one next, while I'm looking at unit tests.
+It's marked as a major release but the breaking changes only apply to obscure non-default options that I don't use.

 ```json
   "devDependencies": {